Undergraduate: University of Texas at Austin, 1997

 As a child, what did you want to be when you grew up?

 I knew I wanted to be a doctor from the time I was 9 years old because of a dreadful accident in my family.
 When I was old enough, I enrolled in the Dr. Michael Debakey High School for Health Professions.
-I wanted to attend this high school so much that I went to the interview alone when my parents were not able not take me.
+I wanted to attend this high school so much that I went to the interview alone when my parents were not able to take me.
 As young as I was, I took two city buses and got lost along the journey.
 But nothing could have stopped me from taking this first step.

 Who or what inspired you?

 The physicians and surgeons who treated my family member during a critical time after an accident spent a great deal of time with me, and they even let me follow them around the hospital for hours.
 Seeing my interest in all things medical, they encouraged me to become a doctor.
 I admired them tremendously, and I wanted to be like them.
-In high school we were allowed to work in hospitals and clinics, and these experiences confirmed my career choice.
+In high school, we were allowed to work in hospitals and clinics, and these experiences confirmed my career choice.

 Did anyone encourage or discourage you from applying to medical school?

 Some people discouraged me.
-The comments they made included: “It takes too long to become a doctor.
+The comments they made included, “It takes too long to become a doctor.
 You could be sued.
 It will take all of your time.
 You will end up being divorced,” and many more.
 These statements were insignificant compared to the encouragement from those physicians when I was 9 years old.
 I knew that I had the intelligence and desire and was capable of demanding academic work.
 I already knew I would love to practice medicine as a profession.

 Was there one person who stands above the others as your inspiration to go to medical school?

 Dr. Diane Russell, my research mentor, gave me tips to help improve my likelihood of being accepted to medical school.
 Primarily, she encouraged me to quit my job to improve my GPA, which was 3.5.
-After concentrating on my studies, my GPA increased to 3.7--in spite of the coursework becoming progressively more difficult.
+After concentrating on my studies, my GPA increased to 3.7, in spite of the coursework becoming progressively more difficult.

 How did you prepare for the medical school application process?

-I began to read what the application process entailed a year or two before it was time to apply, so I would be sure I didn’t miss any deadlines.
-I had lined up the references, and had all the prerequisites.
+I began to read what the application process entailed a year or two before it was time to apply so I would be sure I didn’t miss any deadlines.
+I had lined up the references and had all the prerequisites.
 I paid attention to dates of things like interviews, so I would not be taking important courses during interview time and could prepare for the process.

-Did you have any concerns about taking the MCAT exam?
+Did you have any concerns about taking the MCAT® exam?

 Of course, because I knew a low score would keep me from even applying to medical school.
 To combat this fear, I built confidence by taking practice tests and a prep course.
-Only after I was happy with my practice exam score did I apply to take the real test because I did not want to take the MCAT exam more than once!
+Only after I was happy with my practice exam score did I apply to take the real test because I did not want to take the MCAT® exam more than once!

 What is your top MCAT tip for applicants preparing to take the exam?

 Begin taking the practice test as soon as you know that you want to be a doctor.
 In particular, take the practice MCAT exams during and after your chemistry, physics, and biology courses.
-Then take the MCAT as soon as you complete Physics II and Organic Chemistry II.
+Then take the MCAT exam as soon as you complete Physics II and Organic Chemistry II.

 Did you have any fears going into medical school?

-Yes, I was worried about the extremely long shifts during some of the clinical rotations because I suffer from debilitating migraine headaches that are triggered by lack of sleep.
+Yes.
+I was worried about the extremely long shifts during some of the clinical rotations because I suffer from debilitating migraine headaches that are triggered by lack of sleep.
 I was also afraid that I would mistakenly injure a patient.
 One day, during my internship year, I was asked to place a central line in an elderly patient with very severe lung disease (ARDS) and multiple organ failure.
 In this case, I did not feel confident placing the line because I knew that if I made any mistakes, the patient might not recover, so I asked a more senior peer to help me.
 I was concerned that I would get in trouble doing this because I would mean that I did not perform the task assigned to me.
 However, my chairman, Dr. Ernest Dunn, agreed that my peer and I had made the right decision.
 He was a brilliant teacher and taught us that sometimes the best decision is to find someone better than yourself to help the patient.

 How did you prepare for medical school before your first day?